Admiralty and Maritime

 Centrally located along the Gulf Coast and leading the nation in navigable river miles, Alabama owes much of its economic development to water transportation.
-Maynard Cooper & Gale attorneys have broad experience in admiralty and maritime law.
+Maynard & Gale attorneys have broad experience in admiralty and maritime law.
 This experience includes representation of vessel owners, operators, and charterers; cargo interests; P&I clubs; hull underwriters; shipbuilders and repairers; stevedores and terminal operators.
-Specifically, Maynard Cooper attorneys have developed expertise in the following areas:
+Specifically, Maynard attorneys have developed expertise in the following areas:

 - Cargo Loss and Shortage Claims